-2. Term and Termination
+2. Term, Revisions, and Termination

-This Agreement commences on the Effective Date and shall remain in force until terminated by either Party pursuant to this Section 2.
+The “Term” of this Agreement commences on the Effective Date and shall remain in force until terminated by either Party pursuant to this Section 2.

+This Agreement is the Agreement for all Stewards with Steward Nodes.
+The Agreement may be revised by LFGN in the future and any such revisions are effective and binding on all Stewards following 30 days’ notice to all Stewards.

-Either Party may terminate this Agreement: (a) if the other Party has materially defaulted in the performance of any of its obligations under this Agreement and has not cured such default within fifteen (15) business days of receipt of written notice from the non-defaulting Party of such default; (b) by giving the other Party thirty (30) calendar days’ written notice (which may be by email); or (c) immediately in the event of any government sanctions or other legal measures that make it unlawful for Steward to operate the Steward Node or participate in the Utility.
+Either Party may terminate this Agreement: (a) if the other Party has materially defaulted in the performance of any of its obligations under this Agreement and has not cured such default within fifteen (15) business days of receipt of written notice from the non-defaulting Party of such default; (b) by giving the other Party thirty (30) calendar days’ written notice; or (c) immediately in the event of any governmental laws, regulations, sanctions or other legal measures that make it unlawful for Steward to operate the Steward Node or participate in the Utility.
+To the extent a de-selection or suspension under Section 2.e. is based on LFGN’s reasonable judgment, or notification to LFGN by the Bedrock Consortium, that Steward is not satisfying its obligations under this Agreement, to the extent practicable, LFGN will offer the Steward a five (5) business day cure period (the “5 Day Cure Period”).
+In the event LFGN’s reasonable judgement determines, or notification to LFGN by the Bedrock Consortium that it has determined, that Steward’s unmet obligations imminently threaten the security, integrity or availability of the Utility, LFGN may at its option, de-select the Steward Nodes immediately.

-Upon termination or expiration of this Agreement for any reason: (i) the rights granted to Steward under this Agreement automatically terminate; (ii) Steward shall immediately cease operation and use of the Steward Node; (iii) the Bedrock Consortium and Steward shall take all steps necessary such that the Steward Node is promptly removed from the Utility; and (iv) each Party shall return or destroy, at the option of the other Party, all confidential information of such other Party.
+Upon termination or expiration of this Agreement for any reason: (i) the rights granted to Steward under this Agreement automatically terminate; (ii) Steward shall immediately cease operation and use of the Steward Nodes; and (iii) LFGN and Steward shall take all steps necessary such that the Steward Nodes are promptly removed from the Utility.

-In the event of: (i) a Bankruptcy Event; (ii) a termination of this Agreement for any reason; or (iii) any occurrence, in Bedrock Consortium’s reasonable judgment, of Steward not satisfying its obligations under this Agreement or an imminent threat to the security, integrity or availability of the Utility: (A) the Bedrock Consortium has the right to de-select the Steward Node from the active pool; (B) the Bedrock Consortium has the right to immediately suspend Steward’s right to operate the Steward Node or interact with the Utility; (C) if the Bedrock Consortium selects the previous (A) or (B), the Bedrock Consortium has the right to require that the Steward promptly (within 48 hours) purge the Steward Node and complete all other technical procedures set forth in the Bedrock Governance Framework and provide notice of completion of the same to the Bedrock Consortium.
-To the extent a de-selection or suspension is based on the Bedrock Consortium’s reasonable judgment that Steward is not satisfying its obligations under this Agreement or an event that imminently threatens the security, integrity or availability of the Utility, to the extent practicable, the Bedrock Consortium will offer the Steward a five (5) business day cure period.
+In the event of: (i) a Bankruptcy Event; (ii) a termination of this Agreement for any reason; or (iii) any occurrence, in LFGN’s reasonable judgment or if so informed by the Bedrock Consortium, of Steward not satisfying its obligations under this Agreement or an imminent threat to the security, integrity or availability of the Utility: (A) LFGN has the right to de-select the Steward Nodes from the active pool; (B) LFGN has the right to immediately suspend Steward’s right to operate the Steward Nodes or interact with the Utility; (C) if LFGN selects the previous (A) or (B), LFGN has the right to require that the Steward promptly (within 48 hours) purge the Steward Nodes and complete all other technical procedures set forth in the Framework and provide notice of completion of the same to LFGN.

+Reinstatement.
+In the event of a suspension under Section 2.e., LFGN will restore Stewart’s right to operate the Steward Nodes or interact with the Utility if the Steward comes into compliance within the 5 Day Cure Period.

 3. Confidentiality and Publicity

-The Bedrock Consortium operates in an environment of openness and participation.
+The Bedrock Consortium and LFGN operate in an environment of openness and participation.
 By default, except with respect to disclosure and remediation of security and vulnerability issues, which will be pursuant to policies to be approved by the Bedrock Consortium, each Party’s disclosures shall not be treated as confidential.